danielsaidi/OnboardingKit/README.md

 ## Onboarding

-In Tutti, the `Onboarding` class is at the core of the onboarding experience.
+In Tutti, an `Onboarding` is at the core of the onboarding experience.

-The onboarding behavior is what determines whether or not a hint or tutorial should be presented.
+The onboarding is what determines whether or not a hint or tutorial should be presented.

 Check out [this onboarding guide][Onboarding] for more information on how to work with onboarding.

 ## Hints

-Tutti comes with a set of built-in hint types that can be used for different purposes.
+In Tutti, a `Hint` is a short onboarding message that is intended to be displayed briefly, e.g. in a toast, callout bubble etc.

 Check out [this hint guide][Hints] for more information on how to create and present hints.